dirb997/ai-chat-tool-2025/README.md

 ## ChatBot with GUI created to be used with DeepSeek AI API

-* As of February 2, 2025, we have not been able to obtain an API key from DeepSeek.
-While the logic and functionality of the chatbot are in place, its main purpose—chatting—cannot be tested at this time.
+* As of April 22d, 2025, we are now able to obtain an API key from DeepSeek.

-* Update (February 6, 2025): Due to certain constraints, the API services are currently interrupted.
-We will provide an update as soon as the service is restored.
-We apologize for any inconvenience this may cause.
+The logic and functionality of the chatbot are in place, so is its main purpose—chatting, which now we can be tested.

+Please enjoy the experience and, if possible, leave your feedback.

+Thank you!